Court Reminder SMS: How Jurisdictions Are Reducing Failure to Appear Rates

 • Baseline FTA rate: 25%

-• With SMS in defendant's preferred language: 20% FTA rate
+• With SMS in defendant's preferred language: a notable FTA rate

 • FTA reduction: 5 percentage points (20% relative reduction)